matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 1) Your company is launching an IoT service and will receive large volumes of streaming data.
 You have to store this data in Bigtable.
 You want to explore the Bigtable environment from the command line.
 What command would you run to ensure you have command-line tools installed?
-Answer:' gcloud components install cbt'.
+Answer: 'gcloud components install cbt'.
 The correct command is 'gcloud components install cbt` to install the Bigtable.

 2) You are the lead developer on a medical application that uses patients’ smartphones to capture biometric data.